Year 3 Curriculum Newsletter – Spring Term 2019

 Here is an outline of what year 3 have in store this term:

 This term we will be again having a strong focus on core operations; multiplication and division.
-We shall be starting with the use of arrays and the grid method for multiplication and moving onto using a number line for division.
-After covering these key operations, we shall be covering time and money.
-The children will also be challenged in problem solving activities to apply their mathematical understanding in real life situations and open ended tasks.
-For example, looking at timetables and checking receipts and change.
+We shall be starting with the column method for multiplication and the bus stop method for division.
+We shall also be looking at division with remainders.
+Throughout the topic, children will be exposed to problem solving and reasoning tasks.
+After covering these key operations, we shall be learning about how to tell the time.
+The children will also be applying their mathematical understanding in real life situations and open ended tasks.
+For example, looking at timetables.
 We will continue to work on the quick recall of times tables in class and I encourage you to practice these with your child at home.